fergd/angularx/README.md

 The design is responsive.
 I generally take a mobile-first approach and this project was no exception.
 The result is a design that is fluid.
 The primary area I showcased a change based upon screen size is with the resource cards.
 Above 600px they begin to float left.

 ## Angular
 Working with Angular was definitely the biggest challenge of this project, but man-alive do I really like Angular!
-My target was 8 hours, so having never worked with the library before, I knew I was in for an uphill battle.
+My target was 8 hours, so having never worked with the framework before, I knew I was in for an uphill battle.
 There are a myriad of things I still would like to do and I may play with this project a little further.

 It's obvious, but the big requirement I did not do was adding the ability to edit.
 I did manage to get the adding and removing down, however, and am pleased with that.
 There are some other sprinkles of Angular functionality throughout, such as the show/hide directives and the resource counter.